emungeorge25-eng/Embedded-system-for-soil-moisture-and-nutrient-regulation-/README.md

 - N, P, K values displayed are currently simulated for demonstration purposes; replace with actual sensor readings if/when an NPK sensor is integrated.

 ## Author
-Adino George Emun — Final Year Diploma in Electrical and Electronics Engineering, Uganda Institute of Information and Communications Technology (UICT)
+Group21 — Final Year Diploma in Electrical and Electronics Engineering, Uganda Institute of Information and Communications Technology (UICT)